 Science has proved that there are stars in space millions of light years away from us.
 If the physical body of Christ were to ascend into a heaven beyond this universe, the journey would not be completed yet.
 It would take millions of years, and He would still be ascending.

-The mathematicians, during the 1840’s, scoffed at those literal-minded Bible scholars who said Christ would soon appear “on a cloud”.
+The mathematicians, during the 1840s, scoffed at those literal-minded Bible scholars who said Christ would soon appear “on a cloud”.
 Clouds, they said, are vapours which rise from the earth, they do not “come down”.
 They also pointed out that Christ would have to make hundreds of thousands of “solo flights” if all the world, were to see Him, because of the curvature of the earth.

 Obviously, the coming, the resurrection, and the ascension of Christ were symbolical.